 9.1 General

-9.1.1 Procedures for approval of new or revised Recommendations which require formal consultation of Member States (traditional approval process, TAP) are found in this section of WTSA Resolution 1.
+9.1.1 Procedures for approval of new or revised Recommendations which require formal consultation of Member States under No. 246D, 246F or 246H of the Convention (traditional approval process, TAP) are found in this section of WTSA Resolution 1.
 According to No. 246B of the Convention, draft new or revised ITU-T Recommendations are adopted by a study group in accordance with procedures established by WTSA, and Recommendations which do not require formal consultation of Member States for their approval are considered approved.
 Procedures for such approval of Recommendations (alternative approval process, AAP) are found in Recommendation ITU-T A.8.
 In accordance with the Convention, the status of Recommendations approved is the same for both methods of approval.

 9.1.2 In the interests of speed and efficiency, approval should normally be sought as soon as the relevant texts are mature, by a formal consultation in which the Director of TSB asks Member States to delegate authority to the relevant study group to proceed with the approval process and subsequent agreement at a formal meeting of the study group.